BTE-92/BBR-Server-IOS/README.md

 * "OpenSSL was not found on PATH" : install Git for Windows

-* Game still not connecting even after the DNS change : double check the Root CA was actually installed AND trusted (both steps in step 4 above - it's easy to install the profile and forget to flip on Certificate Trust Settings, in which case the device will silently reject the connection).
+* Game still not connecting even after the DNS change : double check the Root CA was actually installed AND trusted (both steps in step 4 above).

 ## SAVING YOUR DATA